yhassanzadeh13/GC-Delay-Study/Results/Info.md

 # Logs
 In this folder are the histograms that were created from the data.
-All the data has been taken from the "Test 3 - 4k Messages" with 32 nodes.
+## Logs from the test carried out using RMI calls.
+The data has been taken from the "Test 3 - 4k Messages" with 32 nodes.
 ### Figure 1
 Figure 1 is the histogram of the average RTT delay between every pair of nodes.
 A normal distribution has be fitted to the histogram.